EU chief: Bloc was late, over-confident on vaccine rollout - WTMJ

 Von der Leyen’s assessment came as the bloc’s death toll passed a landmark of 500,000, a stunning statistic in less than a year that fundamentally challenges the bloc’s vaunted welfare standards and health care capabilities.

-It came as the bloc was fighting off the remnants of a second surge of COVID-19 that has kept communities from Portugal to Finland under all kinds of lockdown, curfews and restrictions as authorities race to vaccinate as many people as possible.
+It came as the bloc was fighting off the remnants of a second surge of COVID-19 that has kept nations from Portugal to Finland under all kinds of lockdowns, curfews and restrictions as authorities race to vaccinate as many people as possible.

-The last official weekly figures from the European Centre for Disease Prevention and Control are only expected on Thursday but Johns Hopkins University produced a daily tally showing how the mark stood at 500,809 on Wednesday.
+The last official weekly figures from the European Centre for Disease Prevention and Control are expected Thursday but Johns Hopkins University produced a daily tally showing EU virus deaths at over 500,800 on Wednesday.

-In comparison, the United States, with a population of 330 million, leads the world per nation with more than 468,000 deaths.
+The United States, with a population of 330 million, leads the world’s national virus toll with more than 468,000 deaths.

-Von der Leyen stuck with her promise to have 70% of the EU’s adult population vaccinated by the end of summer and blamed big pharmaceutical companies for not keeping vaccine production up with scientific advances.
+Von der Leyen stuck with her promise to have 70% of the EU’s adult population vaccinated by the end of summer and blamed big pharmaceutical companies for not keeping vaccine production up high enough.

 “Indeed, industry has to match the groundbreaking pace of science,” von der Leyen said.
 “We fully understand that difficulties will arise in the mass production of vaccines.
 But Europe has invested billions of euros in capacities in advance, and we urged the member states to plan the vaccine rollout.
 So now we all need predictability.”